Orange-Cyberdefense/GOAD/docs/mkdocs/docs/installation/linux.md

 === "Classic"

-    - [x] To run the Goad installation/management script you will need :
-        -  Python (version between 3.8 and 3.11) with venv module installed
+    - To run the Goad installation/management script you will need : **Python version >=3.8** with venv module installed

     - Install the python3-venv corresponding to your python version